 - Does my child need to be evaluated by a professional? – We all know children have a difficult time telling parents what is wrong.
 This is especially true in a motor vehicle accident where symptoms and problems often develop days, weeks and months after the initial collision.
 It is important as a parent that you bring your children to their doctor so they can carefully assess any potential problems related to the motor vehicle accident.

 - Will my child have to testify in court? – Most parents are concerned about their children and any potential they might have to be in any court process.
 It is natural to shield your child from any such predicament.
 The reality is the insurance companies do not want a child to be in court testifying to a likely sympathetic audience.
-In certain cases, a child will be called to testify, but this should not preclude you from trying to get them appropriate medical care and making sure the insurance companies do all they can to prevent your child from ever entering a court room.
+In certain cases, a child will be called to testify, but this should not preclude you from trying to get the appropriate medical care and making sure the insurance companies do all they can to prevent your child from ever entering a courtroom.

 - Is there even anyone to treat my child? – Yes.
 Besides your child’s pediatrician who should be the first provider unless serious issues are present, there are many chiropractors, physical therapists, and other professionals who specialize in treating children.